SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/18.png)
     </kbd>
     Click the Back button beside the SAP log at the top to return to the instances view of SAP HANA Cloud Central.
 13. Next in the Actions column is Copy SQL Endpoint functionality.
 Upon clicking this, the SQL endpoint is copied to the clipboard.
-Click on Copy SQL Endpoint.
 We get a success message saying that the SQL endpoint is copied to the clipboard.
     <kbd>
     ![](./images/19.png)
     </kbd>